Appsmata/q2a/README.md

 Below are some of my existing plugins which I believe will enhance your site greatly
 #### 1. Blog Post Plugin
 ------------------------
-Allows registered users to maintain an online journal, or blog.
-Blogs are made up of individual blog entries.
-By default, the blog entries are displayed by creation time in descending order.
+Allows registered users to maintain an online journal or blog.

 PRICE: Both *Free* & Premium @ **$30**